Data protection policy in accordance with the EU General Data Protection Regulation (GDPR)

 • How the data is being held

 • How to exercise their rights

-To these ends, Lisa Tabor has a privacy statement, setting out how data relating to individuals and businesses is used by the company.
+To these ends, Tax Debts Help and Advice has a privacy statement, setting out how data relating to individuals and businesses is used by the company.

 A version of this policy is also available on the website.